square/assertj-android/README.md

 }
 ```

-To include this new assertion, create your own class which extends from `ANDROID`:
+To include this new assertion, create your own class which extends from `ANDROID`.

 ```java
 public class MyAssertions extends ANDROID {